 Address: 30135 Sestriere Santa Croce, Venezia Metropolitan City of Venice, Italy

 There are plenty of shady spots to sit and enjoy the view of the Grand Canal, as well as a playground, tennis courts, and public basketball courts.
-Giardini Papadopoli is one of Venice’s best parks and has peaceful fountains, lovely walking paths, and one of the most beautiful rose gardens I’ve ever seen in person.
-Curious travelers will also want to check out the park’s hidden tunnels, which are said to have been used for smuggling in the 18th and 19th Centuries!
+Giardini Papadopoli is one of Venice’s best parks.
+It has peaceful fountains, lovely walking paths, and one of the most beautiful rose gardens I’ve ever seen in person.

 18. Hostaria Osottoosopra